March 2024

 An absolute majority is necessary for the election of any officer or committee member, but, if after the first ballot no absolute majority is obtained, all nominees shall be dropped except the two receiving the highest number of votes during the first ballot, and these two shall be voted upon again.

-If in the course of the year a vacancy occurs or an additional office or committee is created, and election to fill the new position or the vacancy may be held at the next regularly scheduled Voters’ Meeting.
+If in the course of the year a vacancy occurs or an additional office or committee is created, an election to fill the new position or the vacancy may be held at the next regularly scheduled Voters’ Meeting.

 Article XX – Duties of the President